-Below are links to additional blogs/websites, books, films and other resources to dig deeper
+Below are links to additional articles, blogs/websites, books, films and other resources to dig deeper

 Amazon Book Reviews by Skeptic Meditations – reviews of books read